staggeredsix/cosmos-predict1-dev/examples/post-training_diffusion_text2world_multiview.md

 PROMPT_BACK_RIGHT="The video is captured from a camera mounted on a car.
 The camera is facing the rear right side."
 ```

+Here is the command for Waymo data inference with five views.
 ```bash
 # Run the video generation command with a single gpu
 CUDA_HOME=$CONDA_PREFIX PYTHONPATH=$(pwd) python cosmos_predict1/diffusion/inference/text2world_multiview.py \